Tensions high as Catalonia readies for vote

 More than 5.3 million voters are on the electoral roll, according to the Catalan government.
 They will be asked to respond yes or no to the question: "Do you want Catalonia to be an independent state, in the form of a Republic?"

-The Catalan government has not yet made clear how it will respond if the referendum results in a "yes" vote.
+The Catalan government has not yet made clear how it will respond if the plebiscite results in a "yes" vote.
 However, Carles Mundo, Catalonia's Minister of Justice, told reporters there was no minimum participation level required for the referendum result to be binding.

 Regardless, Spain's central government insists the referendum is illegal, must not go ahead and that the result will not be recognized.